 So, how do you brew a pumpkin beer?

 The first thing to decide is how you plan to impart pumpkin flavour into your beer.
 Pumpkin is very subtle so being able to get the flavour is difficult and if you’re using fresh pumpkin you will require a lot (at least 2kg or 4lbs in 23 litres).
 Carving pumpkins which become widely available in the run-up to Halloween are actually not much good for brewing.
 They are grown to be largely hollow so you don’t get a lot of pumpkin flesh which is what you want.
-If you’re using real pumpkin look for pie pumpkins or if you can’t get a hold of these you may be best to use canned pumpkin.
-Be sure to check that the product in the can is just ‘pumpkin’ though as there may be other ingredients which are no use.
+If you’re using real pumpkins look for pie pumpkins or if you can’t get a hold of these you may be best to use canned pumpkins.
+Be sure to check that the product in the can is just ‘pumpkin’ though as there may be other ingredients that are of no use.

 Alternatively, many ‘pumpkin’ beers actually use spices that you would find in a pumpkin pie to replicate that flavour, rather than using any actual pumpkin.
 These spices include allspice, nutmeg, vanilla, cloves and cinnamon.
 As pumpkin is a hard flavour to get right, using spices can be a useful method for creating a likeness of pumpkin pie.
 An approximation of pumpkin rather than the actual fruit.